micro/micro/docs/reference/README.md

 ## Reference
 {: .no_toc }

-Reference entries are in depth look at the technical details and usage of Micro
+This reference doc is an in depth guide for the technical details and usage of Micro

 ## Contents
 {: .no_toc }